pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-19-lavrion-hydra.md

 We could finally let the autopilot do its job properly.

 The rest of the journey was less eventful, although we had a few near misses with [Huge Ships](https://www.amazon.com/Avoid-Huge-Ships-John-Trimmer/dp/0870334336), among which the [MSC Magnifica](https://en.wikipedia.org/wiki/MSC_Magnifica), a 300m long behemoth cruise ship that passed in less than 200m of us at 20 knots.
 I radioed them and they said they would pass in front of us, so I trusted them.
-I took the wind out of our sails a bit just to be sure - you know, in case they underestimated Vite & Rêves' lighting speed.
+I took the wind out of our sails a bit just to be sure - you know, in case they underestimated Vite & Rêves' lightning speed.

 {{< image src="IMG_6746.jpg" alt="Sunset on the way to Hydra" ratio="3x2" >}}